SOAS, University of London, United Kingdom

-Kevin Jon Heller is currently Associate Professor & Reader at Melbourne Law School, where he teaches international criminal law and criminal law.
-He also serves as Project Director for International Criminal Law at the Asia Pacific Centre for Military Law, a joint project of Melbourne Law School and the Australian Defence Force.
-He holds a PhD in law from Leiden University, a JD with distinction from Stanford Law School, an MA with honours in literature from Duke University, and an MA and BA, both with honours, in sociology from the New School for Social Research.
+Kevin Heller is currently Professor of Criminal Law at the School of Oriental and African Studies (SOAS), University of London.
+Until 2014, he was Associate Professor and Reader at Melbourne Law School, where he also served as Project Director for International Criminal Law at the Asia Pacific Centre for Military Law.
+He holds a PhD in law from Leiden University, a JD from Stanford Law School, an MA in literature from Duke University, and an MA and BA in sociology from the New School for Social Research.

-On the practical side, Kevin has been involved in the International Criminal Court’s negotiations over the crime of aggression, served as Human Rights Watch’s external legal advisor on the trial of Saddam Hussein, and served from December 2008 until February 2011 as one of Radovan Karadzic's formally-appointed legal associates.
-He also regularly conducts training in IHL on behalf of Professionals in Humanitarian Assistance and Protection, a Brussels-based NGO, in association with the Harvard Program on Conflict Research.
+On the practical side, Kevin has been involved in the International Criminal Court's negotiations over the crime of aggression, served as Human Rights Watch's external legal adviser on the trial of Saddam Hussein, and served from December 2008 until February 2011 as one of Radovan Karadzic's formally-appointed legal associates.
+He also consults regularly with a variety of UN organisations.